Written by Praveen Karadagi on 11 November 2020

 And Jamuna ke teer — Raag Bhairavi

-Pandit Sawai Gandharva, Heerabai Barodekar, Behere Buva, Suresh Babu Mane, Abdul Wahid Khan, Mashkoor Ali Khan, Roshanara Begum are some of his disciples with Pandit Bhimsen Joshi, Kesarbai Kerkar carrying on his legacy.
+Pandit Sawai Gandharva, Heerabai Barodekar, Behere Buva, Suresh Babu Mane, Abdul Wahid Khan, Mashkoor Ali Khan, Roshanara Begum are some of his disciples, with Pandit Bhimsen Joshi, Kesarbai Kerkar carrying on his legacy.

-He passed away on October 27th 1937 near Pondicherry while traveling for a concert.
+Ustad Abdul Karim Khan passed away on October 27th 1937 near Pondicherry while traveling to a concert.

-Every year in Miraj, a musical gathering is organized in memory of Khan Saheb where many established and young classical musicians perform.
+Every year in Miraj, a musical gathering is organized in the memory of Khan Saheb where many established and young classical musicians perform.